BSc

 Set on the coast of Cardigan Bay and surrounded by a great diversity of beautiful environments, including marine, moorland, mountain and grassland, the Department of Geography and Earth Sciences is uniquely placed to make the most of the stunning landscapes that surround it, providing you with a fabulous variety of fieldwork and recreational opportunities.
 This degree will equip you with the skills, abilities and expertise to face and engage with the environmental challenges facing society today.

-The integrated foundation year - designed for prospective students who do not have a sufficient or relevant academic background - is the perfect option to access this highly-sort scheme.
+The integrated foundation year - designed for prospective students who do not have a sufficient or relevant academic background - is the perfect option to access this highly-sought-after scheme.
 In the Foundation Year, you will learn about key concepts for Environmental Science from an inter-disciplinary angle, giving you a unique experience and critical perspective to make the most of the full undergraduate degree.

 Course Overview